xkollar/xkollar.github.io/data/posts/2026-07-31-pizza-time.markdown

 That's all for now 🍕

-I'd like to extnd this article with:
+I'd like to extend this article with:

-* Algorithm to calculate shapely value.
+* Algorithm to calculate Shapley value.
 * Complexity
     * Good algo collapses to good complexity on degenerated inputs (all same prices, ...)
-* A paragraphs or two on stability of coalitions
+* A paragraph or two on stability of coalitions
-    * What motivates people to form this coaltion and to not kick out a person out of a coalition for a higher profit.
+    * What motivates people to form this coalition and to not kick out a person out of a coalition for a higher profit.